markusmoenig/CHIPcade/ChipReference.md

 - **DEC Rd**.
 Decrease the destination register by 1.

 - **CALL CodeTag**.
 Saves the current code address on the stack and invokes the subroutine.
 - **RET**.
 Returns from a subroutine invoked by CALL.
 Pops the code address from the stack and continues execution after the original CALL statement.
+If there is no address on the stack, stops execution.

 - **CMP Rd, Rs**.
 Compare two registers.
 - **J CodeTag**.
 Unconditional jump.